-People of faith now have a constitutional right to practice their religion-even when doing so conflicts with a government law or policy-that is more rigorously protected than nearly any other right.
-Some states have passed bills that provide an even broader right to such "religious exemptions" from the law than provided under the U.S. Constitution.
-Many more such bills have been introduced and await consideration.
+People of faith now have a constitutional right to practice their religion-even when doing so conflicts with a government law or policy-that is more rigorously protected than nearly any other right.1 Some states have passed bills that provide an even broader right to such "religious exemptions" from the law than provided under the U.S. Constitution.
+Other religious exemption bills have been introduced and await consideration.

 Among the most expansive state exemption bills are those modeled on the federal Religious Freedom Restoration Act (RFRA), which provides a robust framework for gaining religious exemptions from any law, policy, or act of the federal government.
 State RFRAs provide a similar means of gaining religious exemptions from state and local policies.
 South Dakota and Montana passed RFRAs in 2021, the first since the contentious battle over Indiana's RFRA in 2015.
-A third state, Arkansas, will vote on a referendum in 2022 that would incorporate RFRA-style language into its state constitution.
+A third state, Arkansas, will vote on a referendum in November 2022 that would incorporate RFRA-style language into its state constitution.
 Advocates expect a concerted effort over the next few years to pass RFRAs in additional states.
 Other, somewhat narrower exemption bills include those (introduced in the wake of the COVID-19 pandemic) that exempt religious activities from public health laws, and bills that allow medical providers to refuse certain types of health care, such as contraception.

 This article corrects the common misconception that religious exemption measures pose a threat to only a narrow set of issues-namely LGBTQ and reproductive health.
+The continual expansion of the right to religious exemptions has been granted at the expense